-If you are an executive and you are not talking about some type of digital initiative, I’d be genuinely surprised!
+If you are an executive and are not talking about some type of digital initiative, I’d be genuinely surprised!
+Reason: Digital Transformation is not just a buzzword or a trending hashtag!

 From our perspective, technology is just a tool, and the technology stack will continue to change.
 NoSQL, React, Angular, Hadoop, PowerBI, Azure, Blockchain, Machine Learning, Artificial Intelligence, HBase, etc, are all servants in the service of a desired business result.
 Further, this list will change faster than you can say ‘PHP’.
 Lasting change in your organization will not be based on technology, it will be based on other, more fundamental, adjustments to the way you view your relationships and business.
 Below are a few thoughts (far from comprehensive) as you consider your own digital roadmap.